vitobah/git-practice/README.md

-# git-practice
+## Learning Goals

+- Learn Git basics
+- Understand GitHub
-learning Git and GitHub
+- Use Git for DevOps and AWS projects